-We will conduct the valuation of our assets, pursuant to which our net asset value will be determined, at all times consistent with the GAAP and the 1940 Act.
-Our Board of Directors, with the assistance of our Audit Committee, will determine the fair value of our assets, for assets with a public market, daily, and for assets with no readily available public market, on at least a quarterly basis, in accordance with the terms of Topic 820 of the Financial Accounting Standards Board's Accounting Standards Codification, as amended, Fair Value Measurement and Disclosures ("ASC 820").
+We conduct the valuation of our investments, pursuant to which our net asset value will be determined, at all times consistent with GAAP and the 1940 Act.
+Our Board of Directors, with the assistance of our Audit Committee, determines the fair value of our investments, for investments with a public market, daily, and for investments with no readily available public market, on at least a quarterly basis, in accordance with the terms of Topic 820 of the Financial Accounting Standards Board's Accounting Standards Codification, "Fair Value Measurement and Disclosures," as amended, or ASC 820.
 Our valuation procedures are set forth in more detail below.

 ASC 820 defines fair value as "the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date."
 Fair value is a market-based measurement, not an entity-specific measurement.
 For some assets and liabilities, observable market transactions or market information might be available.
-For other assets and liabilities, observable market transactions and market information might not be available.
+For other assets and liabilities, observable market information might not be available.
 However, the objective of a fair value measurement in both cases is the same - to estimate the price when an orderly transaction to sell the asset or transfer the liability would take place between market participants at the measurement date under current market conditions (that is, an exit price at the measurement date from the perspective of a market participant that holds the asset or owes the liability).